 Learning Journeys record children's progress over the academic year in all Areas of Learning and Development of the EYFS framework.
 Samples of children's work are gathered, along with photographic evidence and observations.
-Where appropriate this is recorded using the 2Simple Build a Profile software.
-Elements of the profile are printed and stored alongside pupils' work in a Learning Journey folder, which is shared with parents.

 There is continuous monitoring and assessment of each child's development using the new Early Years Foundation Stage Profile (2012).
 This is updated half termly to track individual progress.
 At the end of the year it provides a summary of every child's development and learning achievements.

-Baseline assessment is carried out within the first six weeks of pupils entering Foundation Stage using the Early Excellence Baseline.
-Progress is monitored on a half termly basis and recorded on Target Tracker which shows the attainment and progress of pupils.
+Baseline assessment is carried out using the EYFS Profile during the children's first six weeks upon entering the setting.
+Judgments made on children's development in the Profile are based on evidence of children's behaviour observed independently and consistently in their self-initiated activities across all Areas of Learning and Development.